RizkiAllam/RizkiAllam/README.md

 ### Hi there 👋

-I'm Rizki Nur'Allam, Collage student form Indonesia.
+I'm Rizki Nur'Allam, Collage student from Indonesia.

 - 🔭 I am currently a member of the Baparekraf Digital Talent 2024 program in the **Web Development** track as a **FrontEnd & BackEnd developer**.